Top 10 Things to Do in the Scottish Highlands on a First Visit

 Ten top things to do in the Scottish Highlands: Glenfinnan Viaduct

 Just down the road from Braemar is Balmoral Castle — the late Queen’s much-loved summer residence.
-It’s situated on the Cairnwell Pass (the highest road in the country) between Perth and Aberdeen, and the grounds are open to visitors from April to the end of July.
+It’s situated on the Cairnwell Pass (the highest road in the country) between Perth and Aberdeen, and the grounds are open to visitors each year from April to the end of July.
 Stay at The Invercauld Arms Hotel — a historic coaching inn built in 1645.
-With the Grampian Mountains as a backdrop, heather-covered moorland and forests of birch surrounding you, and the sound of bagpipes drifting on the breeze, you’ll truly know you’re in Scotland.
+It’s just a 13-minute drive from the royal digs and you’ll wake up to stunning views of the Grampian Mountains.

 Browse our range of Scotland tours and experiences here.